 DOER & DOE Plug In America Funding

 The initiatives give consumers experience with electric vehicles and help show how simple the switch to electric can be.

 DOER grants for Electric School Bus pilot:

-DOER's Vehicle-to-Grid Electric School Bus Pilot Program has awarded four grants for buying electric school buses and chargers.
+DOER's Vehicle-to-Grid Electric School Bus Pilot Program has awarded three grants for buying electric school buses and chargers.